-If the user has already an assembly and would like to use IMP3 to annotate genes, perform binning and/or determine contig-level taxonomy, the contigs can be used as input in FASTA format.
+If the user has already an assembly and would like to use IMP3 to annotate genes, perform binning and/or determine contig-level taxonomy, the contigs can be used as input in FASTA format (NOTE: the FASTA header should only contain the contig name, NO other information and NO spaces: >CONTIGNAME1).
 In addition, the user can give reads either in FASTQ files or already aligned as BAM files.
 For FASTQ files, the same limitations apply as discussed above.
-The BAM files should be sorted by contig name and coordinate.
+The BAM files should be sorted by contig name and coordinate, and again, the contig names are NOT allowed to contain spaces !!!).

+'''

-''' raws:
+raws:

 Metagenomics: ""

 Metatranscriptomics: ""

 LongReads: ""

 LongReadTech: ""

 Contigs: "/path/to/assembly.fasta"

 Alignment_metagenomics: "/path/to/metagenomics/read.sorted.alignment.bam"

 Alignment_metatranscriptomics: "/path/to/metatranscriptomics/read.sorted.alignment.

+\u00f3bam"

-→ bam" '''
+'''